microsoft/IoT-For-Beginners/4-manufacturing/lessons/3-run-fruit-detector-edge/README.md

     Replace `<Container registry name>` with the name you used for your container registry.

-    > 💁 If you are running Linux you nay need to use `sudo` to run this command.
+    > 💁 If you are running on Linux or Raspberry Pi OS you nay need to use `sudo` to run this command.

     Docker will build the image, configuring all the software needed.
 The image will then be tagged as `classifier:v1`.